GenomicsAotearoa/Nextflow_Workshop/docs/index.md

-# Reproducible Bioinformatics Workflows with Nextflow (alpha version)
+# Reproducible Bioinformatics Workflows with Nextflow and nf-core (alpha version)

 <br>